dblanche54/epub-optimizer-plus/README.md

 - Modular fix scripts for EPUB and OPF structure
 - Command-line interface with customizable options
 - File size comparison reporting
-- Modern code linting and formatting with Biome

 ## Requirements